serilog-contrib/serilog-sinks-elasticsearch/README.md

   </appSettings>
 ```

 With the appSettings configuration the `nodeUris` property is required.
 Multiple nodes can be specified using `,` or `;` to seperate them.
 All other properties are optional.
+Also required is the '<add key="serilog:using" value="Serilog.Sinks.Elasticsearch"/>' setting to include this sink.
+All other properties are optional.
+If you do not explicitly specify an indexFormat-setting, a generic index such as 'logstash-[current_date]' will be used automatically.

 And start writing your events using Serilog.